|Previous Article||Next Article|

 “And David was greatly distressed; for the people spake of stoning him, because the soul of all the people was grieved, every man for his sons and for his daughters: but David encouraged himself in the Lord his God.”

-David called for the ephod, which is the Old Testament equivalent of the Bible.
-He called for the Word, he enquired of God, he built himself up, and he encouraged himself.
+David called for the ephod, which is the Old Testament equivalent of the Word of God.
+He inquired of God, he built himself up, and he encouraged himself.
 If he hadn’t, I believe his men would have killed him.
 But because he did encourage himself, his vision came to pass within forty-eight hours: He became king.
 What the devil had meant for evil, God turned to good.

 People come to me for prayer all the time at my meetings.
 Many believe their problems are unique and often begin by describing just how bad their situations have become.
 What many are looking for is empathy and my sympathy, but I won’t go there with them.
 It’s not because I don’t have compassion.
 In fact, I have enough compassion to say to them, “Get over it and believe God.”